-Teacher standardisation 6.3
+6.3 Teacher standardisation

-We will provide teacher standardisation opportunities for Controlled Assessment.
-Support will be provided in explaining tasks in context and using the marking criteria.
+We will hold standardising meetings for teachers each year, usually in the autumn term, for Controlled Assessment.
+At these meetings we will provide support in explaining tasks in context and using the marking criteria.

-If your centre is new to this specification, you must complete teacher standardisation.
-If you have told us you are a new centre, either by sending us an Intention to Enter or an Estimate of Entry, or by contacting the subject team, we will contact you to provide details.
+If your centre is new to this specification, you must send a representative to one of the meetings.
+If you have told us you are a new centre, either by sending us an Intention to Enter or an Estimate of Entry, or by contacting the subject team, we will contact you to invite you to a meeting.